In this section you’ll build two device runtimes on the same mesh, with the Raspberry Pi 5 as the primary edge device:

 def status(self) -> DeviceStatus:

-return DeviceStatus(availability="available", location="simulator")
+return DeviceStatus(availability="available", location="development-machine")

 @on(event_name="reading_ready")